phanngocha99/phanngocha99/README.md

 🎀 Pronouns: "she" | "her".\
 ♏ I'm a Scorpio.\
-♟ Chess, 🔭 Astronomy, 💫 Science, 📚 Books, 🎨 Design are my hobbies.\
+♟ Chess, 💫 Science, 📚 Books, 🎨 Art are my hobbies.\
-🍀 I like flowers.
-One of my dreams is to have a flower garden.
+🌺 I like flowers.🍀One of my dreams is to have a flower garden.

 ## Education & Works